 An aunt and niece travelling together.
 The aunt must have broken the world record for how long it can take to eat one apple!

 A lady who had visited her son and was returning home.
 She had 10 kids!

 The journey after Denver started to take on a different landscape.
 We went through the highest stretch of railway in the country and saw our first glimpse of the Colorado River.
 It was quite small at this stage as we were high up in the mountains.
-Little did we know that we would following this river for so much of our journey over the next two weeks.
+Little did we know that we would be following this river for so much of our journey by road over the next two weeks.